alokm/defi-wallet/question-answer.md

 ## 1. What are the most important factors to consider when making the switch between product to platform?

-The most important factors to consider when switching from product to platform are about how the incentives should change to ensure the platform drives the right incentives for the relevant stakeholders.
-In the case of defi-wallet, moving to a platform requires that the incentives and the go-to-market strategy are designed to ensure that *developer partners* are prioritised and that they are highly motivated to invest in defi-wallet and to continue to engage over time.
+The most important factors to consider when switching from product to platform are:

+* how the incentives should change to ensure the platform aligns incentives for the relevant stakeholders.

+* aligning incentives and go-to-market strategy to ensure that *developer partners* are prioritised and they are highly motivated to continue to invest in defi-wallet over time.

 By ensuring that *developer partners* are invested in the long-term success of defi-wallet, we can ensure that the transition from product to platform is more likely to be a huge success.

 The difference between a product and a platform is like the difference between a store and a shopping mall.
 As defi-wallet transitions to a platform, the key success factors change.
 No longer is it good enough to have a nice customer-facing app with good UX and powerful utility, now interoperability and support for <insert my favorite protocol> are what really matters to users.

-How well does the platform work as an interoperable open baazar for monetary protocols?
+**Question:** How well does the platform work as an interoperable open baazar for monetary protocols?

 In a heterogeneous multi-chain platform, it matters:
 1. Which popular protocols are supported?
 (How many of the top chains?
 Which ones?)